moseschmiedel/bachelor-thesis/text/thesis.typ

  * 3 presentation of all results
  */

+#move(dx: 0pt, dy: -20pt)[
+#stack(dir: ttb,
+    spacing: -.5em,
+    [#figure(
+        caption: "Localization of position 1",
+        stack(dir: ltr,
+            spacing: -80pt,
+            image("assets/exp02_1_pos1.svg", width: 80%),
+            image("assets/exp07_pos1.svg", width: 80%),
+        )
+    ) <loc_pos1>],
+    [#figure(
+        caption: "Localization of position 2",
+        stack(dir: ltr,
+            spacing: -80pt,
+            image("assets/exp02_1_pos2.svg", width: 80%),
+            image("assets/exp07_pos2.svg", width: 80%),
+        )
+    ) <loc_pos2>],
+    [#figure(
+        caption: "Localization of position 3",
+        stack(dir: ltr,
+            spacing: -80pt,
+            image("assets/exp02_1_pos3.svg", width: 80%),
+            image("assets/exp07_pos3.svg", width: 80%),

+        )
+    ) <loc_pos3>]
+)
+]

+=== Results
+The evaluation of the localization data shows that the distance estimator is too inaccurate to be useable for position estimation.
+As concluded in @sec:dist_results, the distances estimated for RSSI values at high distance deviate significantly from the actual distances.
+This likely originates in the fluctuations of the RSSI signal at high distances and therefore lower fit of the model for these distances.
+Additional to this conclusion another problem in the repeatability between different devices can be observed.
+Instead of showing similar deviation from the actual position, the accuracy of the distance estimation varies largely between different anchor nodes.
+For example in @loc_pos3 experiment 07 the actual position of the end node is chosen so that every anchor node has similar distance from the end node.
+This leads to the assumption that all estimated distance show similar error characteristics.
+But while the distance estimated from Anchor C is very accurate, both Anchor A and B show large deviation from the actual distance.

+All these observations lead to the conclusion that the localization system cannot provide reliable positioning data despite being able to estimate a position in @loc_pos2 experiment 07.

+== Low Power
+To estimate the power consumption of the implemented localization system.
+The current drawn at a fixed voltage (#text_qty(5, "V")) of one node was measured in different operating modes.
+This measurement was conducted by connecting a multimeter in series with lab bench power supply and the device.
+The power supply was configured to provide a fixed voltage of #text_qty(5, "V").
+Special firmware with hardcoded operating modes was used to eliminate as much other influences as possible.
+#v(-.2em)
+#figure(
+    caption: "Power consumption",
+    table(
+        columns: (auto, auto, auto),
+        table.header(
+            [*Mode*], [*Current [mA]*], [*Power consumption [mW]*]
+        ),
+        [Transmitting], $27$, $135$,
+        [Receiving], $8.5$, $42.5$,
+        [Sleep], $2.9$, $14.5$,
+    )
+)
+#v(-1.4em)
+It can be seen that the power consumption of one node is quite low.
+If we assume that the node transmits two packets per second, listens for incoming packets for #text_qty(400, "ms") and sleeps for the rest of the time, following average power consumption can be calculated. $T_"tx"$ is the time one packet needs to be transmitted.
+For all packets in the implemented system this time is approximately #text_qty(40, "ms").

+$ P_"total" = P_"tx" + P_"rx" + P_"sleep" $
+$ P_"tx" = (2 dot T_"tx") / qty("1000", "ms") dot qty("135", "mW") $
+$ P_"rx" = qty("400", "ms") / qty("1000", "ms") dot qty("42.5", "mW") $
+$ P_"tx" = (1000 - (2 dot T_"tx" + qty("400", "ms"))) / qty("1000", "ms") dot qty("14.5", "mW") $
+$ P_"total" = qty("30.7", "mW") $

+With a battery capacity of #text_qty(40000, "mWh") (LiPo battery with #text_qty(10000, "mAh")) the lifetime of the system would be #text_qty(1303, "h") or 54.3 days.

 = Future Works
+As stated in the goal of this thesis a localization system based on RSSI measurements for LoRa was implemented and evaluated.
+The implementation presented the design decision necessary for building a localization system.
+These included for example the importance of communicating the reception of a packet sent by an anchor node and the benefits of triggering the localization by a packet sent by an end node.

+The evaluation of this localization system showed that the possibility to fit models for distance estimation based on RSSI exists but refinement has to be done to use the distance estimation models for position estimation.

+These refinements could not be explored as part of this work but some clues from the evaluation allow to draw some assumptions where those refinements would likely be most impactful.

+#v(.4em)
+The first refinement that should be considered is the repeatability of the distance estimation.
+This could possibly be improved by increasing the distance range measured.
+For this the measuring process could also be improved to increase the amount of gathered data.
+This could for example be achieved by replacing the absolute position measurement using the mobile phone, with a GPS receiver integrated in the testing devices.
+This receiver could be sampled in addition to the RSSI measurements.
+#v(.4em)
+Following work should also consider increasing the sample size of the measuring devices.
+Due to manufacturing limitations minor variations in transmitting and receiving circuits exists.
+Maybe the effect of these variations on the estimated distance could be observed and eliminated.
+#v(.4em)
+When refining the RSSI distance estimation, one could also analyze the variations shown at higher distances.
+Finding the cause and decreasing or even eliminating it, would possibly result in more accurate distance estimations and consequently better position estimation.
+#v(.4em)
+Another possible optimization lies in the chosen path-loss model.
+This thesis only employed a single-slope model, but in the literature models with two or more slopes exists @zanella_best_2016[p.~20].
+This possibly could improve the accuracy of the distance estimation by employing different curves at different distances.
+#v(.4em)
+Regarding the localization algorithm, other methods could be explored.
+Possibilities include the weighted LMS approach by @el_agroudy_low_2016 which counteracts the error at high distances by introducing weights.

 #show "LoRa": [LoRa]
+]

+#pagebreak()
 #show outline.where(target: figure.where(kind: image)): it => [
     #show outline.entry: it => context {
         v(.4em)